Barefoot Holistics | Reflexology in Albany WA

 (+61) 0477 069 164

-Book appointment >
+Book a session >

 Reflexology is a complementary therapy designed to promote overall wellness and is evidenced as helping with relaxation and stress reduction.
 It is not intended to diagnose, treat or cure any medical conditions.
 Treatments should not be considered a substitute for conventional medical care.
 This website and its contents are for informational purposes only and should not be interpreted as medical advice.